Travel guide

 How to activate it before boarding

 The ideal order is simple: buy the eSIM, install it at home with Wi-Fi, and don't activate it until you arrive in Greece.
-This way, the day counter starts when you actually use it, and you don't waste your plan on the journey.
+This way, the day counter starts when you actually use it, and you don't waste your plan during the journey.

 Naxos and other Cyclades with the same eSIM